 These are taken out of every online transaction that goes through the payment processor.
 Check out Stripe’s standard pricing:

 - 2.9% + 30¢ for every successful transaction

-Although they’re not currently advertising these rates on their website, nonprofits in the US with a 501(c)3 designation with the IRS can expect the following rate from Stripe:
+Although they’re not currently advertising these rates on their website and they may be subject to change, nonprofits in the US with a 501(c)3 designation with the IRS can expect the following rate from Stripe:

 - 2.2% + 30¢ for non-American Express transactions